golflimaechoecho/ilt-practitioner-exercise-guides/labs/lab-14.1-Unit-test-a-class/README.md

 # Lab 14.1: Unit test a class

 Getting your modules to work in a test environment is only the first step towards a testing framework that will ensure a reliable, flexible, and maintainable Puppet codebase.
-As your Puppet envrionment grows in size and complexity, you will need a way to validate that your modules work consistently on multiple platforms and under a variety of conditions.
+As your Puppet environment grows in size and complexity, you will need a way to validate that your modules work consistently on multiple platforms and under a variety of conditions.

 You will also find that as a codebase gets more complex it becomes exponentially more difficult to change one part of the code without affecting other parts.